 We have thorough standards in the maintenance of confidentiality.
-All typing, photocopying and preparation of reports is carried out internally on the premises.

 Requests are frequently made for repeat prescriptions to be arranged via telephone, fax or email.
 These methods do not have protected legal status and objective research has shown that they are all liable to an increased level of error.
 We discourage the use of prescriptions emailed or faxed and a £25.00 fee is applied to any prescription authorised over the telephone.

 We are fully registered with the Care Quality Commission.